accordproject/techdocs/docs/ergo.md

 ---
-id: ergo-intro-overview
+id: ergo
 title: Introduction to Ergo
 ---

-Ergo is a prototype for a domain-specific language (DSL) that captures the execution logic of *legal* contracts.
+Ergo is a domain-specific language (DSL) that captures the execution logic of *legal* contracts.

 A DSL is a computer language that's targeted to a particular kind of problem, rather than a general-purpose language that's aimed at any kind of software problem.
 For example, HTML is a DSL targeted at developing web pages.
 Similarly, Ergo is a DSL that captures the execution logic of legal contracts.
 Ergo is intended to be accessible to Lawyers who create the corresponding prose for computable legal contracts.